Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 Once you’re logged in, the next step is to add a new website to Google Analytics.

 First, select a property in the account that you want to add the new website to.
-You can select a Universal Analytics or Google Analytics 4 property.

 Step 3: Create a Property in Google Analytics